Weimax Wines & Spirits

 MAROTTI CAMPI

-The Marotti Campi "family" cultivates about 120 hectares of vineyards in the Marches region.
-Drive well inland (west, or you'll get wet) from Ancona and you're in the land of Verdicchio.
+The Marotti Campi family estate comprises about 120 hectares in total, with 53 hectares devoted to vineyards. in the Marche region.
+Drive well inland (west, or you'll get wet) from Ancona and you're in the land of the famous white wine called Verdicchio.

 The Lacrima di Morro d'Alba grape was dying out.
 In the 1980s there were but 5 hectares.
-The government granted the wine its own "DOC" and by 1999 there were some 50 hectares planted.
-Today there are about 200 hectares.
+The government granted the wine its own "DOC" with the hope that there would be interest in cultivating the grape and by 1999 there were some 50 hectares planted.
+Today there are about 217 hectares according to the most recent statistics.

 The "Blue Label" is matured in wood, though they claim they use seasoned cooperage which is more neutral.
 We find a "woodsy" component to the way, however.
 It's an interesting recipe, a some of the juice is fermented along the lines of Beaujolais and some undergoes a more classical red wine fermentation.
 The two lots are blended and then matured for some months in oak.
 We find the "Orgiolo" bottling to be fuller and deeper.
 It's delicious and a great bottle to share with wine geek friends who think they know everything about everything.
 This wine is so far off the beaten path, only a few have trodden that walkway.

-Marotti says many of his competitors are now making Lacrima di Morro d'Alba which they mature for a year or two in wood.
+Marotti says many of his neighbors are now making Lacrima di Morro d'Alba which they mature for a year or two in wood.
 Having seen the success of the Marotti Campi wines, it's no wonder!
+Recent vintages have garnered high praise from several Italian guidebooks (for what that's worth).

 I have to take another look at the Verdicchio wines here.
 I have not paid much attention to these, but I tasted two bottlings of their 1999 vintage.
 At six and a half years of age, these were good.
 The one which had been bottled after the summer of 2000 was extraordinary, reminding me of good French white Burgundy that's not been exposed to much new oak.